Danny Forster

 Daniel Keith Forster (born September 19, 1977) is an American designer, television host, film and television producer, director, professor, and speaker.
 He is best known as the host of the Science Channel series Build It Bigger; as the creator and executive producer of the Emmy-winning Rising: Rebuilding Ground Zero; and as the principal of DFDS, a New York-based design firm.

 Early life and education

 Born in Brooklyn, New York, Forster grew up in Tenafly, New Jersey, the son of George, a neurologist, and Alice, a pediatric AIDS and hemophilia clinician.
-Both are now deceased.
 He attended The Elisabeth Morrow School and went on to graduate from the Dwight-Englewood School in 1995.
-He then attended Wesleyan University, graduating with honors in 1999, with a BA in Art and Architectural History.
-After college, Forster worked for several years in New York City, as a real estate agent and the founder of UrbanFilter, a web-based real estate start-up subsequently bought by Citi Habitiats.
+After, he attended Wesleyan University, graduating with honors in 1999 with a BA in Art and Architectural History.
+After college, Forster worked as a real estate agent in New York City for several years.
+He was also the founder of UrbanFilter, which was later acquired by Citi Habitats.
 He then moved to Cambridge, Massachusetts, to matriculate at Harvard University's Graduate School of Design.
 He earned his Master's in Architecture in 2006.
 His master's thesis proposed a vertical urban campus containing both apartments and office space in a post-college collaborative living and working environment.

 Television host

 Forster's television career began in the midst of his studies at Harvard GSD, when he was hired to host a Discovery Channel series, Extreme Engineering, which was in its third season as a voiceover narrated documentary series about outsized construction projects underway around the world.
-The new episodes, with Forster as its curious, enthusiastic, expert, but relatable on-camera host, were a success for the Discovery Channel, which subsequently gave Forster his own show, Build It Bigger.
+The new episodes were a success for the Discovery Channel, which subsequently gave Forster his own show, Build It Bigger.

 Build It Bigger ran for five seasons, during which it became the highest rated show on the Science Channel (where it moved after its first season), and won a 2010 Directors Guild of America Award.
 The show took Forster and a camera crew around the world to investigate pioneering architectural and engineering projects, and put them in cultural, historical, and environmental context.
-Forster would typically go to extreme lengths—two miles under a seismic zone in a Peruvian tunnel, landing in a chopper on the back of a top-secret Naval vessel, 1,600 feet in the air on top of a twisting skyscraper—to make complex architectural content accessible to a wide audience.
 Build It Bigger brought Forster to more than fifty countries.